mappls-api/mappls-ai-apis/README.md

 ## License Plate Detection & Blurring API

-Using these APIs anybody can detect and blur the license plate in panorama image.
-These APIs allow our client to use the power of Automatic License Plate detection from panorama Image and Finding ROI( Region of Interest) of License Plate as per the client requirement.
+Using these APIs anybody can detect and blur the license plate in street images or in panoramas.
+These APIs allow our client to use the power of Automatic License Plate detection from images and Finding ROI( Region of Interest) of License Plate as per the client requirement.
 This model has been implemented on Yolo_v5 model that effectively detect License Plate area by exploring each object region.

 <img src="./docs/images/license_2d.gif?raw=true" width="1000px" style="margin-left:auto;margin-right:auto"/>